jvp-ux/learnjunipa/src/pages/blog/case-study-switch-junipa.md

 ---
 ## Convincing your school to switch to an NCCD management tool like JUNIPA isn't easy.
 Moving to a cloud-based, collaborative approach to NCCD is a cultural shift.

-One Head of Learning and Enhancement coordinator - we will call her Helen - took a step-by-step approach to moving to JUNIPA, making sure she had school-side support for the change.
-Introducing JUNIPA was about more than just a new tool.
-It was about shifting the teaching and adjustment to:
+Helen, a Learning and Enhancement coordinator, took a step-by-step approach to move her school over to JUNIPA.
+Introducing JUNIPA was more than just onboarding a new tool - it was a cultural shift that included teachers and administration staff.

 <p class="message message-body">"How can we make NCCD a school-wide responsibility and not just a responsibility for the Learning and Enhancement team?"</p>